kurisufriend/modular-discord-bot-fw/README.md

 ### core:
 * basic rate limiting
-* make sure broken sockets are properly addressed with a resume or reconnect
 * initial presence in config
 * full REST api implementation
-* relative/nonreal escape values for the config's `plugin.py`
+* relative/nonreal escape values for the config's `plugin_path_`
+* split the REST API stuff up so they're not in `client`

 ### plugins:
 * save session config to file
-    * re: runtime modufication of authenticated users and such
+    * re: runtime modification of authenticated users and such

 ### done:
 * ~~plugin manager & hook integration~~